 Grantsmanship Center Magazine

-Grassroots Fundraising Journal – practical tips and tools to help you raise money for your organization, Oakland, CA.
+Grassroots Fundraising Journal, Grassroots Institute for Fundraising Training – practical tips and tools to help you raise money for your organization, Oakland, CA.

 Grants, Scholarships and Loans for Individuals

 Career Advancement Scholarship Program, Business and Professional Women’s Foundation – awards financial assistance to disadvantaged women who want to further their education.
 Scholarships are provided to women who wish to advance in their career, or will soon enter or re-enter the workforce, Washington, DC.

 Click to Empower – The Allstate Foundation created the Economics Against Abuse program in partnership with the National Network to End Domestic Violence to spread awareness of domestic and economic abuse and empower survivors to lead financially independent lives.
 This program has two funding programs: Economic Empowerment Grant Program, Education and Job Training Assistance Fund, Northbrook, IL.

 Culinary Trust International Scholarship Program, International Association of Culinary Professionals Foundation – provides funds to qualified applicants for beginning, continuing and specialty education courses at accredited culinary schools world-wide, as well as, independent study for research projects.
 By providing scholarships for formal culinary education and research projects, The Culinary Trust promotes commitment to culinary education at all stages of individual experience within the foodservice and hospitality industry, Louisville, KY.